PoorHttp/PoorWSGI/doc/documentation.rst

 Sessions
 ~~~~~~~~
-Like in mod_python, in poor WSGI is session class PoorSession.
-It is
+Like in mod_python, PoorSession is session class of PoorWSGI.
+It's
-self-contained cookie which have data dictionary.
+self-contained cookie which has data dictionary.
 Data are sent to client in
-hidden, bzip2ed, base64 encoded format.
-In read this session, expires value
+hidden, bzip2, base64 encoded format.
+PoorSession needs ``secret_key``,
-are check from data, so client can't change it in simple way.
-That is
-important to right set poor_SecretKey variable which is used in class by
-hidden function.
+which can be set by ``poor_SecretKey`` environment variable to
+Application.secret_key property.

 .. code:: python